rajatkverma/DeutscheQA/README.md

 `sudo docker run -d -p 8200:8200 --name fhg_asknow asknow`

 ## Run the UI part within docker container
-After entering the "ui" directory of the project, you could build and run docker with the following instructions.
+After entering the "ui" directory of the project, Build and Run docker using the following instructions.

 ### Build docker image